 Looking for the best handheld GPS device to keep you on the right path when hiking or venturing into the wilderness?
+Want to get started in Geocaching?
 Our guide will help you choose the right one for your needs, and at the best price.

-Most of us have become very used to depending on GPS-equipped phones and cars to locate ourselves in built-up areas, but when you’re out in the wider world things are different.
-It’s very unlikely you’ll be able to rely on cellular coverage to download maps, phones are rarely built to prioritize ruggedness.
-In remote places, a device that uses satellite positioning with built-in maps is the solution.
+Most of us have become very used to depending on phones and cars to locate ourselves in built-up areas, but when you’re out in the wider world things are different.
+It’s very unlikely you’ll be able to rely on cellular coverage or coffee shops with wi-fi to download maps, so built-in maps and a rugged build are key features.

-On the subject of the term GPS, we tend to use it to mean all positioning satellites, but technically it refers to the American Global Positioning System.
-Both the EU and Russia have their own alternatives– Galileo and GLONASS respectively.
-Devices with multiple systems can be a bit faster or accurate.
+On the subject of the term GPS, we often use it to mean all positioning satellites, but technically it refers to the American Global Positioning System.
+The EU, Russia and China all have their own alternatives; Galileo, GLONASS and BeiDou.
+Devices that support multiple systems can offer better speed and accuracy.
+The collective term for these systems is GNSS – e.g. GPS is just another GNSS.

 A crucial feature for many is map storage; some kind of internal memory which might come with regional mapping can be augmented by downloading more maps via a connection, or you might be able to bolster the storage with an SD card.
 Most devices only feature maps for the country or continent they are purchased in by default - and additional maps have to be bought and downloaded.